GadgetGuidersTechnical fixes & manuals

 FAQ

 Does the cheap Roku really do Dolby Vision?
-Yes — full Dolby Vision and HDR10+ video at around $50.
-It just doesn't pass Dolby Atmos audio; that's where the Fire TV Stick 4K Max pulls ahead.
+Yes — full Dolby Vision and HDR10+ at around $50, and it passes Dolby Atmos through to a soundbar as well.
+What it can't do is wired networking.

 Is the Nvidia Shield worth $199 in 2026?
 Only for what it uniquely does — Plex server, USB ports, emulation, AI upscaling.
-If you just want to stream apps, it's overpriced next to a $50 stick or the Apple TV.
+If you just want to stream apps, a $50 stick does that.
+Note the Apple TV is no longer the cheaper alternative it was: since June 2026 it starts at $199 too, so those two are now priced against each other directly.

 Which of these has Ethernet?
 The Apple TV 4K 128GB model and the Nvidia Shield Pro have wired Ethernet.
-The Roku stick is Wi-Fi only.
+The Roku stick is Wi-Fi only and can't take an adapter — for a wired Roku you need an Ultra.

 Do any of these support Dolby Vision and HDR10+?
 The Apple TV 4K and the Roku Streaming Stick 4K cover both.
 The Nvidia Shield does Dolby Vision and HDR10 (not HDR10+).